Electoral Backgrounder: Constitutional disqualification and intending candidates

 The role of the AEC

-- It is the responsibility of each prospective candidate to establish whether or not they may be subject to the disqualification in section 44 of the Constitution.
+- It is the responsibility of each prospective candidate to establish whether they may be subject to the disqualification in section 44 of the Constitution.

 - If a candidate has completed the answer to the questions asked on the nomination form, has answered the mandatory questions in the qualification checklist about being qualified under the Constitution, and has paid the relevant deposit, the AEC is legally required to accept the nomination.